GabeScott/standard-works-vault/General Conference/1985 October - The Only True Church.md

 I desire, for the few minutes allotted me, to encourage you who feel inadequate when someone rejects one or another of the fundamental doctrines of the gospel.

-The Lord said that “every man might speak in the name of God the Lord, even the Savior of the world.”
-(D&C 1:20).
+The Lord said that “every man might speak in the name of God the Lord, even the Savior of the world.” ([[D&C 1.20|D&C 1:20]].)
 So humble men and women, and even young people, not professionally trained for the ministry, carry on the work of the Lord—many of us with little more than the spiritual conviction that it is true.

 Surely we must appear at times to be very amateurish when compared to the professional clergy of other churches.

 One doctrine presents a particular challenge.
-It is our firm conviction that The Church of Jesus Christ of Latter-day Saints is, as the revelations state, “the only true and living church upon the face of the whole earth.”
-(D&C 1:30.)
+It is our firm conviction that The Church of Jesus Christ of Latter-day Saints is, as the revelations state, “the only true and living church upon the face of the whole earth.” ([[D&C 1.30|D&C 1:30]].)

 This doctrine often generates resistance and repels the casual investigator.